Tu scendi dalle stelle

-"Tu scendi dalle stelle" (/it/; "From Starry Skies Thou Comest", "From Starry Skies Descending", "You Came a Star from Heaven", "You Come Down from the Stars") is a Christmas carol from Italy, written in 1744 in Bovino by Saint Alphonsus Liguori in the musical style of a pastorale.
+"Tu scendi dalle stelle" (/it/; "From Starry Skies Thou Comest", "From Starry Skies Descending", "You Came a Star from Heaven", "You Come Down from the Stars") is a Christmas carol from Italy, written in 1744 by Saint Alphonsus Liguori in the musical style of a pastorale.
 Though found in numerous arrangements and commonly sung, it is traditionally associated with the zampogna, or large-format Italian bagpipe.

 History

 The melody and original lyrics for the hymn were written by Alphonsus Liguori, a prominent Neapolitan priest and scholastic philosopher (later canonized) who founded the Redemptorist missionary order.
 In 1732, while staying at Convent of the Consolation, one of his order's houses in the small city of Deliceto in the province of Foggia in southeastern Italy, he wrote the Christmas song that begins "You come down from the stars" entitled "Little song to Child Jesus".
 This version with Italian lyrics actually came after the original song written in Neapolitan entitled "For Jesus' birth" and that begins Quanno nascette Ninno (When the child was born) and sometimes referred to as the "Carol of the Bagpipers" (Canzone d'i zampognari).
 Since that time, the "Little song to Child Jesus" became a widely popular Christmas carol in Italy.

+The earliest known sound recording of "Tu scendi dalle stelle" was made by Italian baritone singer Rodolfo Fornari on September 21, 1915, in New York City, under the title "Novena Di Natale".
+Fornari was a member of the Boston Opera Company, and this is one of the two known recordings he made for Columbia Records.

+A year later, an unknown ensemble and vocalist made a recording for Columbia, although it wasn't released until 1917.
+On September 24, 1917, Italian-American tenor Pasquale Feis recorded a version for Victor, now titled "Pastorale Di Natale".
+In later decades recordings began to surface using the original title, attributed to various composers and arrangers, including Alphonsus Liguori and Tommaso Capocci, or listed as a traditional.

 There are several translations of the lyrics into English styled after that of the King James Bible; one of these translations is given below.
 At least one translation into modern English also exists, as well as a literal translation into English of the Neapolitan "Quanno nascette Ninno".
 The piece was also published in 1932 by A. Paolilli's Music Co. of Providence, Rhode Island.
 That version credits the music composition to Tommaso Capocci and the words to Pope Pius IX and does not mention the earlier work.